The Best Pizza in Every State

 via tripadvisor.com

-Nestled in Atlanta’s Little Italia neighborhood, this pizza-lovers’ paradise has something approaching a cult following—and for good reason.
-Order the popular San Gennaro, with three types of gooey cheeses, peppers, onions, and sweet sausage, and salivate over the charred crust and generous toppings.
-It’s definitely one of the best pizzas in the U.S., but there’s a catch: No modifications or build-your-own allowed.
-What Antico says goes, but who cares when it’s this good?
+Nestled in Atlanta‘s Little Italia neighborhood, this pizza-lover’s paradise has something approaching a cult following—and for good reason.
+Order the popular San Gennaro, with three types of gooey cheese, peppers, onions and sweet sausage, and salivate over the charred crust and generous toppings.
+Antico is definitely one of the best pizzas in America, but there’s a catch: no modifications or build-your-own allowed.
+What Antico says goes, but who can complain when it’s this good?

 Idaho: The Wylder